 Discover a tropical oasis at Myriad Botanical Gardens and Crystal Bridge Tropical Conservatory (301 W. Reno Ave.), a 17-acre garden in the center of downtown.
 Wander the tree-shaded paths and marvel at the Tropical Bridge, a 7-story cylindrical conservatory suspended over a sunken lake.

 Check out the action in Bricktown—OKC's entertainment district on the eastern edge of downtown.
-This revitalized warehouse area offers live music and plenty of places to chow down.
+This revitalized warehouse area offers live music and plenty of places to eat.
 Try Jazmo'z Bourbon Street Café (100 E. California Ave.) or Bricktown Brewery (1 N. Oklahoma Ave.).
 If you eat too much, don't worry—the walk along Bricktown Canal is the perfect place to work off a meal.
 At the south end of the canal is the Centennial Land Run Monument , an impressive grouping of bronze statues that's worth a look.

 Catch a baseball game at Chickasaw Bricktown Ballpark (2 S. Mickey Mantle Dr.).
 Street names around “The Brick” pay homage to hometown heroes.
 Snap a photo in front of the “History of Bricktown” mosaic murals located outside the stadium; the panels are made of 158,000 brightly colored porcelain tiles.